Little Belt Bridge

 The Little Belt Bridge (Lillebæltsbroen), also known as the Old Little Belt Bridge (Den gamle Lillebæltsbro), is a truss bridge over the Little Belt strait in Denmark.
 It spans from Snoghøj on the Jutland side to Middelfart on Funen.

-The bridge is owned by the state and Banedanmark, the Danish railway authority, is responsible for its maintenance.
+The bridge is owned by the Danish state, with the Danish railway authority Banedanmark responsible for maintenance.
 It was the first bridge constructed over the strait, beginning the connection of the three main parts of Denmark by road and rail, which was completed with the Great Belt Bridge in June 1998.
 Previously, only ferries and other boats had transported people over the belts.

 Construction

 The Little Belt Bridge was built by Monberg & Thorsen.
 Construction of the bridge began in 1929 and it was opened for traffic on 14 May 1935.
 It is 1,178 metres long, 20.5 metres wide and 33 metres high, with a main span of 220 metres.
 On the bridge there are two railway tracks, two narrow lanes for cars to cross as well as a sidewalk for pedestrians.
 No mass machinery was used in the construction of the bridge at the time.
 The bases of the piles were lowered into the sea from boats according to precise calculations, and molds both for the piles and each end of the bridge were first constructed of wood and later manually filled with cement from buckets.